First, Let’s Talk About Gurudwara Karah Prasad…

 Now comes the heart of karah prasad — roasting the atta.

-In a heavy-bottomed pan, add your ghee and let it melt.
+In a heavy pan, add ghee and let it melt.
 Then add the wheat flour and start stirring.
 And keep stirring.
 And then stir some more.

 This is NOT the time to check Instagram or reply to the group chat.
 Trust me.